yegor256/blog/static/testimonials.md

 title: "Testimonials"
 description: |
-  This is what my readers think about me and don't hesitate to email me; some of them are rather harsh :)
+  This is what my readers think about me and don't hesitate to email me; some of them are rather harsh.
 permalink: testimonials.html
 keywords:
   - blog